Chart Color Schemes

 Tewantin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tewantin, as per the latest Census evaluation, 84.8% of dwellings were houses, with the remaining 15.2% comprising semi-detached units, apartments, and other dwelling types.
-This is in contrast to Non-Metro Qld's figures of 73.5% houses and 26.5% other dwellings.
-Home ownership in Tewantin stood at 44.1%, with mortgaged properties accounting for 30.1% and rented dwellings making up 25.8%.
-The median monthly mortgage repayment in the area was $1,800, lower than Non-Metro Qld's average of $2,000.
-The median weekly rent figure in Tewantin was recorded at $450, compared to Non-Metro Qld's $500.
-Nationally, Tewantin's mortgage repayments were below the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+In Tewantin, as per the latest Census evaluation, 84.8% of dwellings were houses with the remaining 15.2% being semi-detached units, apartments, and other types.
+This contrasts with Non-Metro Qld's figures of 73.5% houses and 26.5% other dwellings.
+Home ownership in Tewantin stood at 44.1%, with mortgaged dwellings at 30.1% and rented ones at 25.8%.
+The median monthly mortgage repayment was $1,800, lower than Non-Metro Qld's average of $2,000.
+The median weekly rent in Tewantin was $450, higher than Non-Metro Qld's figure of $500.
+Nationally, Tewantin's mortgage repayments were below the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing